PotLock/curatedotfun-plugins/packages/masa-source/README.md

 To use the Masa Source plugin, you need to configure it within your `curate.config.json` file.

-1.  **Plugin Registration (if not globally registered):**
+1.  **Plugin Registration:**
-    Ensure the Masa Source plugin is declared in your `curate.config.json` if it's intended to be loaded dynamically.
+    Ensure the Masa Source plugin is declared in your `curate.config.json` so it can be loaded dynamically.

-    ```json
+    ```jsonc
     {
       "plugins": {
         "@curatedotfun/masa-source": {
           "type": "source",
-          "url": "https://unpkg.com/@curatedotfun/masa-source@latest/dist/remoteEntry.js" // If loaded via Module Federation
+          "url": "https://unpkg.com/@curatedotfun/masa-source@latest/dist/remoteEntry.js" // Loaded via Module Federation
         }
       }
     }